-- If you are a practicing teacher qualified on a QTS only route that would like to obtain a PGCE, this course is designed for you.
+- If you are a practising teacher who qualified on a QTS-only route and would like to obtain a PGCE, this course is designed for you.

 - The PGCE Top-up supports you as a future leader as part of your continuing professional development.

 - This flexible course is arranged to fit around your existing work commitments, with lectures taking place on weekends and evenings.

 - Study with one of the UK’s leading and longest-running providers of teacher education.

 - We are ranked as the top university in London for Education (Complete University Guide 2020).

 This course is designed specifically for practicing teachers who have Qualified Teacher Status (QTS) who would like to gain the Postgraduate Certificate in Education.